Communication between MDrivenServers

 Security

-The events are open and not authenticated.
+The events are open and unauthenticated.
 Do not send sensitive data over events.
 Use events to trigger a just-in-time RestGet that is protected by AccessGroups.

 Usecases